masoomeshafiee/protein-bound-fraction/README.md

 - Track-to-cell assignment from segmentation masks and Data filtering
 - Feature extraction (e.g., radius of gyration)
 - GMM-based multi-class motion classification
+- Supports using a pre-trained GMM model for classification to ensure consistency across datasets or reuse previously optimized models
 - Single-cell level bound fraction analysis
 - Plotting
 - Modular configurable, and scalable
 - Real-time logging to easily track errors and monitor pipeline progress
 - Metadata saving for reproducibility

+Note: To use a pre-trained GMM model instead of fitting a new one, set `classification["fit_new_gmm"] = false ` in the config file, and provide the path to your model using `classification["gmm_model_path"]`.
+This ensures consistent component parameters across runs or datasets.

 ## Modules
 - `load_data.py`: Load input tracking/spot/mask files